Mountain shiner: Ecology

 It prefers benthopelagic freshwater.
 These waters are typically clear flowing, riffle-type creeks, streams or small rivers.
-Which these types of waters can range from sand-gravel to rubble-boulder bottoms, and contains moderate levels of gradients.
+These types of waters can range from sand-gravel to rubble-boulder bottoms, and contain moderate gradients.
 The mountain shiner and the redfin shiner are considered "sister taxa".
 Since these two species are sister taxa it is safely assumed that they both have similar feeding habits and most likely feed on the same organisms.

 Now the competition of the mountain shiner consists of mainly of the other species within the same subpopulation of Lythrurus and also other species like darters that are located within the same region.
 The main predators of this species are larger taxa of fish, which include the different species of trout.

 Life history

 Little data has been recorded on the life history, specifically, but data has been collected on its size, spawning and migrating patterns.
 The mountain shiner is a native species to North American and is not documented in other countries.
 According to a paper done by Shmidt, he states that the maximum length for most species in the genus Lythrurus is less than 70mm.
 For the mountain shiner specifically, the average adult size is between 35-55mm.
 However, some male specimens have been documented to reach a maximum size of 75 mm (Facts about mountain shiner).
 This rare maximum length could be due to the environment as well as nutrients that are available and maybe limited pressure from predators within the aquatic system.

 The typically mating season for the mountain shiner is in between the time span of May and can end between the months of June/July, depending on location.
 Now the species does make seasonal migrations throughout the year.
 However these migrations are not of extensive distances.
 They travel approximately less than 200 km from their original location.
 The locations that they will migrate to are normally for either breeding or are winter grounds for hibernation.